Chapter 1 - Intro to NixOS

 Installing Nix (Lix)

-to build a VM we can test with.
+Before we even start with NixOS, we’re going to use Nix to build a VM we can test with.
 This VM will eventually be the system you’ll install.

 We’ll actually be using a fork of Nix called Lix.
 This fork fixes some common bugs and turns on some features we’ll be using by default.